BobCochran/DateCorrection/README.md

 python-dateutil  2.8.1

 Server operating system: Debian 10.1 or later.
 The provided source code should work under all recent Linux/Unix/Debian operating systems.
 MongoDB Database, Community or Enterprise Edition, version 4.x.
+Version 4.2.1 was used in testing.

+#### Database objects

+A MongoDB dump directory is provided which contains a problem database and problem collection and a collection containing documents that reflect corrected ISODate() objects in the "published_date" values.

 ### License
 MIT.
 See LICENSE.txt.